agc-shubham/Electron-/README.md

 Concepts learned:
 1. Creating and editing Menu tray for app.
 2. Nitty Gritty changes required for different platforms(mainly Mac and Windows).
-3. Different parts of the aplication required in production vs deployment requirement.
+3. Different parts of the application required in production vs deployment(adding default hotkeys).